Zennii/payengine/README.md

 Memory usage is not exceptional due to the dispute functionality storing a log in memory, but some optimization is there.
-This kind of thing seems like a valid usecase for a database or key-value store (embedded for a toy project like this) but disk is slow and it's unclear if supplied disk space is large enough either.
+This kind of thing seems like a valid usecase for a database or key-value store (embedded for a toy project like this) but disk is slow and current popular embedded solutions for rust don't seem appropriate.
+For some examples, PickleDB seems to take up a lot more memory, and SQLite requires a dependency which the handling of that is unclear for this example.

 Speed measured at around 14 microseconds per transaction in debug mode and around 1 microsecond in release in my benchmarking using an average over a 167MB file.

 A series of 23 tests exist in CSV form to make sure possible usages pass.
-This tests all standard usage as well as irregular usages and various usecases unique based on assumptions made.
-These are available in `src/test/` with a CSV file included for each test, so tests run through the whole system.
+These test all standard usage as well as irregular usages and various usecases unique to the assumptions made.
+These are available in `src/test/` with a CSV file included for each test, so tests run through the whole system from deserialization to results.

 6 tests exist for the Account functions.
 These are already somewhat narrated by the CSV tests, but more narrow in scope here.

 # Transaction types
 5 transaction types exist currently.
+For amounts, going more than 4 places past the decimal is not handled and may result in unexpected behaviour.
 ## deposit
 Requires client ID (u16), tx ID (u32), amount (f32)
 ```